 About Amy Falk Weinberger

-As a graduate of Oxford College of Emory University (1984), Emory University (1986), and Georgia State University (1987) with a Teaching Certification, and a Master's from Wilkes University (2014), her passion for teaching began long before any formal education.
-She fondly remembers setting up her dolls in her playroom and conducting a full class on reading and writing.
-"I loved my students.
-I read to them, created elaborate projects, created a full library with novels, encyclopedias, and children's magazines, kept journals and taught reading to all them.
-It was a blast and very entertaining."
-She credits her teaching career to her own love of learning, her compassionate, patient teachers, her mom, dad and grandparents who always made sure she had the best education and her own compassion for students who struggle with learning.
+Amy is a graduate of Oxford College of Emory University (1984), Emory University (1986), Georgia State University (1987) with a Teaching Certification, and a Master's from Wilkes University (2014).
+Her passion for teaching began long before any formal education.
+She fondly remembers setting up her dolls in her playroom and conducting a classes in reading and writing.
+She credits her teaching career to her own love of learning, her compassionate, patient teachers, and her mom, dad and grandparents.

-problems have the support that fits their needs.
-"Kids have a voice.
-They need to be heard and they need the right questions asked of them so we can find solutions."
+Amy continues to be a grass-roots innovator and creates roadmaps to ensure kids/teens and their families have the support team to meet their needs.
+It is important that "kids know that they are heard.
+We have to ask the right questions to find meaningful solutions."
 She is a reading and fluency expert, advocate, motivational speaker, educational coach and crisis manager.
 Most importantly, she helps families navigate the educational system and problem solve solutions that fit their needs.
 Her motto, "It always works out."